Berkeley-MDes/tdf-fa24-Iris-666/README.md

 There are some other devices that have specialized roles in the entertainment ecosystem.
 Switch is primarily for gaming with games like Super Mario Odyssey and Animal Crossing, while Oculus supports VR experiences like Beat Saber.
 These two devices are highly immersive, focusing specifically on gaming and virtual reality, respectively.<br />

 Between devices and platforms, content flows smoothly.
 Photos captured on the camera may end up edited on Photoshop and then shared via Instagram.
 Similarly, media consumption across Netflix, YouTube, and podcasts happens seamlessly across my devices, showing a well-connected media ecosystem. <br />

+I believe in the future, there will be more content flowing between difference devices and platforms.
+Or there will be less devices serving just for one single purpose, like gaming.
+Switch, PS5, and other gaming devices may be merged together with our laptop, computer, and finally to an XR device like Meta Orion.

 <p align="center">
   <img height="400" src="assets/week4/print.gif">